Module ktrain.text.ner.anago.callbacks

 Classes

-class F1score (seq, preprocessor=None)
+class F1score (seq, preprocessor=None)-

 Abstract base class used to build new callbacks.